2.1.3.60 Healthy Start for School exemptions (FTB)

 Special circumstances exemption

-If special circumstances exist in relation to the FTB individual or their partner (or both) that make it inappropriate to arrange a health check for the child, an exemption from the requirement for the individual to arrange the health check for their child may be granted at the discretion of Centrelink.
-Special circumstance exemptions may be granted on or after the day the child turned 5, provided that Centrelink has been made aware of the circumstances before the child turned 5.
+If special circumstances exist in relation to an individual or their partner (or both) that make it inappropriate to arrange a health check for the child, an exemption from the requirement for the individual to arrange the health check for their child may be granted at the discretion of Centrelink.
+Special circumstances exemptions may be granted on or after the day the child turned 5, provided that Centrelink has been made aware of the circumstances before the child turned 5.

 In deciding whether a special circumstances exemption applies, the particular facts of each case need to be considered.
-This exemption should only be granted in unusual and unexpected situations.
+An exemption should only be granted in unusual and unexpected situations.

-Factors that may give rise to a special circumstances exemption include, but are not limited to, the following:
+Factors that may give rise to a special circumstances exemption include, but are not limited to:

 - the individual's medical circumstances